janymuong/vb_basics/GradeApp-GUI/README.md

 ## Usage
 1. Enter marks in the respective subjects.
-2. Click on the "Determine Grade" button to calculate grades.
+2. Click on the `Check Grade` button to determine/compute average mark and display the corresponding grade.
-3. Use the LogOffButton to close the application.
+3. Use the `Log Off` button to close the application.

 ## Built With:
 - Visual Basic (VB)